 For days when the chickens can’t roam free, try putting a drip hose in the chickens’ run or even just soaking the ground once or twice a day.
 This can make a huge difference.
 Just a cool ground to sit in or scratch in can keep chickens much cooler.
 Plus, as the water evaporates, it cools the air molecules close to the ground and provides a pocket of coolness near the ground (I.e where a chicken’s body level is).

-Chickens’ combs and wattles are designed for the specific purpose of cooling off (they may also help serve other purposes but according to modern research, temperature regulation in heat is the primary function).
-If the chickens are panting with their wings spread away from their bodies, try lightly, gently misting their combs and wattles.
+Chickens’ combs and wattles are designed to regulate temperature.
+If chickens are panting with their wings spread away from their bodies, try lightly, gently misting their combs and wattles.
 Some chickens enjoy this but for others, it can be stressful.
-Stress results in the production of more body heat and is not healthy for any living thing so if your chickens appear overly distressed, try another tactic to keep them cool.
+Stress results in the production of more body heat and is not healthy.
+In conclusion, if your chickens appear overly distressed, try another tactic to keep them cool.